turbot/steampipe-docs/docs/cloud/integrations/datagrip.md

 <img src="/images/docs/cloud/datagrip-database-explorer.png" />
 </div>

 Here we select the `aws_availability_zone` table.
 DataGrip displays the table's schema and previews the data.
-You can drag the columns to organize the data and choose to export the data to a wide range of formats like CSV, JSON, SQL, HTML, etc.
+You can drag the columns to organize the data and choose to export the data to a [variety of formats](https://steampipe.io/docs/reference/cli/check#output-formats).

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/datagrip-availability-zone-result.png" />